Melania Trump joins presidential descendants to plant baby Eisenhower oak at White House

 The first lady was assisted in the planting by Mary Jean Eisenhower, a granddaughter of the 34th president, and Richard Emory Gatchell, Jr., a fifth-generation grandson of President James Monroe.

-Other descendants of presidents, in town for a summit organized by the White House Historical Association, and board members of the organization, also attended the brief ceremonial planting under a blistering late-August sun.
+Other descendants of presidents, in town for a summit organized by the White House Historical Association, and board members of the organization, also attended the brief ceremonial planting under a hot late-August sun.

 "We're honored to make a place here for another historical monument," Mrs. Trump said.
 "It's a very special day."